-- 1. Evaluate the relationship of content presented in diverse formats. - 2.
-Evaluate specific claims in texts based on relevancy, sufficiency, and validity of reasoning. - 3.
-Synthesize information from a range of texts to develop a coherent explanation of a process, phenomenon, or concept. - 4.
-Analyze and contrast the perspectives and approaches one or more authors use to explore similar topics or themes.
+- 1. Evaluate and relate content presented in diverse formats. - 2.
+Evaluate specific claims in text based on relevancy, sufficiency, and validity of reasoning.

+General Knowledge - page 5 of 233 -

+- 3. Synthesize information from a range of texts to develop a coherent explanation of a process, phenomenon, concept, or theme. - 4.
+Analyze multiple texts to differentiate approaches authors take to develop similar themes (e.g., mode, author's craft, genre, point of view).